 - 1. There is an urgent need for a new school because the existing facilities are cramped, outdated and wholly inadequate. - 2.
 The existing planning permission for the primary school is temporary and it expires in October 2012. - 3.
 There are significant pupil development opportunities in providing the two schools on one site, such as sharing of a purpose built hall suitable for drama and physical education. - 4.
 There is an absence of suitable and available sequentially preferable sites to deliver the school. - 5.
 The site is centrally located to where pupils would travel from and therefore more sustainable than the current arrangements.
 The Transport Assessment submitted with the application concludes that the proposal would lead to a reduction in mileage by private vehicles in the order of 16% when compared against the current travel rates to the existing two schools. - 6.
 There would be physical and functional synergies with the adjacent Gospel Hall. - 7.
 The existing site is a former tip and of no amenity value this proposal presents an opportunity to secure its remediation. - 8.
 There is an extant planning permission for the erection of a clubhouse, car parking, 3 all weather tennis courts and 2 bowling greens. - 9.
 The submitted drawings illustrate an excellent single storey energy efficient design with a low ridge with potential for incorporating good landscape structure sympathetic to its context. - 10.
 There is good community support for the proposal. - 11.
-On 26th July 2010 the Government announced through a Ministerial Statement that they want to make it easier for promoters of schools, including charities, to build new schools.
-This Ministerial Statement is a material planning consideration in the determination of this application.
-The Statement advises LPA's that in determining planning applications, they should attach very significant weight to the desirability of establishing new schools, and should also adopt a positive and constructive approach towards planning applications to create new schools.
-The Statement sets out that LPAs should only refuse planning permission for a new school if the adverse planning impacts on the local area outweigh the desirability of establishing a school in that area, and where a local authority refuses permission on this basis, the Government will ask The Planning Inspectorate to deal swiftly with any appeal that is lodged.
+In August 2011 the Government issued a Policy Statement entitled "Planning for Schools Development" (superseding the statement issued in July 2010).
+This policy sets out the Government's commitment to support the development of state funded schools, which includes free schools.
+The document sets out several principles, including: - The Government believes that the planning system should operate in a positive manner when dealing with proposals for the creation, expansion and alteration of state-funded schools" The document goes on to set out a list of principles which should apply with immediate effect, and include the following: - "There should be a presumption in favour of the development of statefunded schools, as expressed in the National Planning Policy Framework. - Local authorities should give full and thorough consideration to the importance of enabling the development of state-funded schools in their planning decisions. - Local authorities should make full use of their planning powers to support state-funded schools applications. - A refusal of any application for a state-funded school, or the imposition of conditions will have to be clearly justified by the local planning authority. - Where a local planning authority refuses planning permission for a statefunded school, the Secretary of State will consider carefully whether to recover for his own determination appeals against the refusal of planning permission"